flxzt/rnote/README.md

 ## Pitfalls & known issues
 * Drag & Drop: Make sure Rnote has permissions to the locations you are dragging files from.
 Can be granted in Flatseal (a Flatpak permissions manager)
+* odd location for current file: when the directory displayed in the header title is something like `/run/user/1000/../`, rnote does not have permissions to access the directory.
+    Again, granting them in Flatseal fixes this issue.

 ## File Format
 The `.rnote` file format is a gzipped json file.
 It is (de)compressed with the `flate2` crate and (de)serialized with the `Serde` crate.